OhadLandau/OptiRanker/README.md

 ### **Reference**
 See full work:
-**OptiRanker: An Advanced Tool for Simulation and Comparative Analysis of Drug Prioritization Algorithms in In Vivo Trials**
+**OptiRanker: An Open-Access Tool for Optimization of In Vivo Trials and Ranking of Drug Prioritization Algorithms**
 Ohad Landau, Kartheeswaran Thangathurai, Shai Magidi, Eitan Rubin

 ---